Skip to main content

 I tracked my sodium intake for a month while testing meal delivery services.
 The average American eats 3,400mg of sodium daily.
 The FDA recommends 2,300mg max.
 Restaurant meals?
 2,000-5,000mg in a single dish.
 That Chipotle burrito bowl you think is healthy?
 2,190mg before you add chips.

-Here’s what surprised me: most “healthy” meal kits still pack 800-1,200mg per serving.
-That’s not low-sodium. that’s just not actively trying to kill you.
-Real low-sodium means
+Here's what surprised me: most "healthy" meal kits still pack 800-1,200mg per serving.
+That's not low-sodium, that's just not actively trying to kill you.
+Real low-sodium means under 600mg per meal, not just "less salt."
+For perspective, the FDA only lets a food call itself "low sodium" at 140mg per serving, and a typical restaurant entree tops 2,300mg.

 Quick Picks: Top 3 Low-Sodium Meal Kits

-• Green Chef: Best meal kit format. you cook it, you control the salt,
+• Green Chef: Best meal kit format: you cook it, you control the salt, and recipes average about 675mg before you add anything

 Price per serving: $10.99-$13.99

 This is the one I kept coming back to.
-Sunbasket doesn’t have a “low-sodium plan”. they just make food that’s naturally lower in sodium because they use actual ingredients instead of sauces from a jar.
-Their Lean & Clean meals average Pros:
+Sunbasket doesn't have a "low-sodium plan."
+They just make food that's naturally lower in sodium because they use actual ingredients instead of sauces from a jar.
+Their Lean & Clean meals average around 600-700mg of sodium per serving, roughly a third of what a typical restaurant entree delivers.

 • Both meal kits (you cook) and Fresh & Ready meals (just heat) available